PEtab-dev/PEtab-GUI/docs/source/tutorial.rst

 Setting Up Experimental Conditions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Experimental conditions define the specific settings under which measurements were taken.
-Aside from the conditionID column,
+Aside from the `conditionId` column,
 all other columns are optional.
-The other columsn may either be a specific parameter value that has differen values across the conditions
+The other columns may either set a parameter to take different values across the conditions
 or an initial value for a species that is different across conditions (e.g. in case of a dose-response experiment).
 Just as in the observable table, new conditions can be created automatically when you create a new measurement in the **Measurement Table**.